-As a consequence of the new provisions of the Planning (Scotland) Act 2019 in respect of strategic planning, the Clydeplan Joint Committee at its meeting on 16 March 2020, agreed to support work to explore the future governance arrangements for the performance of the functions undertaken by the Joint Committee including the formal dissolution of the Joint Committee.

-In this regard Glasgow City Council, working with the current host Authority, Renfrewshire Council, will implement a governance structure to manage the dissolution process and consider the continued contribution of the member authorities towards the strategic planning function for the Glasgow City Region.
-It is anticipated that this process will be completed within the 2020/21 financial year.
+As a consequence of the new provisions of the Planning (Scotland) Act 2019 in respect of strategic planning, the Clydeplan Joint Committee at its meeting on 8 March 2021, agreed to explore options in respect of the future governance arrangements for the performance of the functions undertaken by the Joint Committee including the formal dissolution of the Joint Committee and the possible governance being embedded into the Glasgow City Region's governance structures.
+In this regard Glasgow City Council, working with the current host Authority, Renfrewshire Council, to potentially implement a governance structure to manage any future dissolution process and consider the continued contribution of the member authorities towards the strategic planning function for the Glasgow City Region.
+It is anticipated that this process will be completed within the 2021/22 financial year.